-Madrid, Spain’s capital is a sea of elegant boulevard, art, manicured parks and great food.
+Madrid, Spain’s capital is a sea of elegant boulevards, art, manicured parks and great food.

-When I was recently in there I was pleasantly surprised to see how much it had changed since my last visit 35 years ago.
+When I was recently there, I was pleasantly surprised to see how much it had changed since my last visit 35 years ago.
 It’s morphed into a sophisticated city giving Barcelona, Paris and London a run for their money.

 With a trio of art museums; Museo del Prado, Museo Thyssen- Bornemisza and Centro de Arte Reina Sofia the city is famous for its rich art collection.
 While these museums dominate the art scene there’s so much more to the life and culture of this city.
-For me I could get lost in the city for weeks meandering and discovering, but if you don’t have endless time here are a few of the highlights that caught my eye.
+I could get lost for weeks, meandering and discovering, but if you have time restriction, here are a few of the highlights.

 1. The food… oh the food was so good